FlamedDogo99/EaglerMobile/README.md

 Eagler Mobile brings new functionality and benefits for the EaglerCraft web client by providing mobile-friendly touch controls, keyboard access, and other settings configurable through the EaglerCraft client.

-So far, all devopement had been focused on the 1.8.8 client, however we hope to bring functionality to previous versions soon.

 <div align="center">

 ![Eagler Mobile Screenshot](images/preview.png)

 </div>

+> [!IMPORTANT]
+> Currently all developement is focusing on the 1.8.8 client, however functionality will be brought to previous versions soon.

 ## Installation